 Mammography is an x-ray exam of the breasts to detect lumps when they’re too small to be detected by physical examination.
-These small lumps can indicate early stage breast cancer.
+Washington University radiologists at Barnes-Jewish West County Hospital use mammography to look for early signs of breast cancer before symptoms develop.
 Because size of the cancer at diagnosis is one of the most important predictors of outcome, mammography can lead to finding and treating breast cancer in its earliest and most curable stage.

 All breast imaging equipment at Barnes-Jewish West County Hospital is digital (computer-based).
 This technology is when the x-ray film is replaced by solid-state detectors that convert x-rays into electrical signals allowing the radiologist to capture and manipulate the images so abnormalities can be seen.
 The electrical signals are used to produce images of the breast that are viewed on a computer screen or printed on special film.
 Benefits of digital mammography include: